dhirajnitk/SimpleRadiusServer/src/ReadMe.md

 java -cp .\radiusclient.jar se.nexus.interview.radius.packet.Main 127.0.0.1 1000 nexus
 ```

-Make sure you have `radiusclient.jar` in your classpath before running the command.
+Ensure you have `radiusclient.jar` in your classpath before running the command.

 ### Client Run